Hanson-6/North_Polar/docs/README.md

 ## Progress
 2025-08-05: First Draft Version completed 🎉.
 Both Windows and Mac system can run this system.
 Feel free to downlaod.
 Please run `north_polar/main.ipynb`

+## Future
+2025-08-19: We have decided to further develop a more precise semantic segmentation model, where each training image will contain two labels: background areas labeled as 0 and urban areas labeled as 1.

+This system can be extended to enable real-time monitoring of buildings in the Arctic region, with automated dataset generation.
+It has the potential to advance the current capabilities of remote sensing satellites in Arctic applications.